 start lowering lower your word count. 😉 Just take it one sentence at a time.
 With practice, your writing will improve and you’ll find that you have fewer words that need removing.

-Having said all that, I’d like to conclude that I fully encourage you to take a brief break from your work before revising, use multiple beta readers, and get your books professionally edited.
-Having a fresh set of eyes on your story can do wonders not just for your word count but for the quality of your words as well.
+Don’t forget to take a brief break from your work after you finish it before revising.
+And be sure to use multiple beta readers if you can!
+Having a fresh set of eyes (or five) on your story can do wonders not just for your word count but for the quality of your words as well.